-All Students attending the Lab should have a Fair Record.
+All Students attending the Compiler Lab should have a Fair Record.
 The fair record should be produced in the University Lab Examination.
 Every experiment conducted in the lab should be noted in the fair record.
-For every experiment in the fair record the right hand page should contain Experiment Heading, Experiment Number, Date of Experiment, Aim of Experiment, Data Structure used and the operations performed on them, Details of Experiment including algorithm and Result of Experiment.
+For every experiment in the fair record the right hand page should contain Experiment Heading, Experiment Number, Date of Experiment, Aim of Experiment, Details of Experiment including algorithm and Result of Experiment.
 The left hand page should contain a print out of the code used for the experiment and sample output obtained for a set of input.